allain/hijak/README.md

 npm install --global hijak
 ```

-Step 2 - start with a simple project
+Step 2 - write a simple project (or clone one like we do below)

-We've created a simple one that supports esm modules and jest for testing.
-It's not much, but it demonstrates things well.
+The one below uses, jest and import both a prod and dev dependency.

 ```bash
 git clone git@github.com:allain/example-hijak-js.git example